Diego-Alreaver/Expense-Tracker-API/README.md

 ## Overview

-This API is a simple and efficient system designed to help users manage and track their personal expenses.
+This API is an efficient system designed to help users manage and track their personal expenses.
 It provides functionality to categorize expenses, filter them based on time ranges, and maintain a secure, user-specific database for personal finance management.
 This API serves as the backend for an expense tracking application, making it easy to integrate with various frontend systems.

 ## Features